eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/sorting-and-searching.md

 This works by running two binary searches: one to find the position of the first occurrence of a value, and one to find the position of the last occurrence.
 The difference between the last position and the first position (plus 1) will be the total occurrence {% cite algorithm-design-manual -l 133 %}.

 The binary search for finding a minimum or maximum value saves the position of an element when it finds an element that matches the value.
-Instead of returning, it keeps running to failure, and then returns the position:
+Instead of returning, it keeps running to failure, and then returns the last seen position:

 ```c
 int binary_search_max_position(int arr[], int n, int val) {